 Katherine Clark Harris

-As a visiting fellow at the Center for History and Economics at Harvard and Cambridge University, Kate is focused on the development of the discipline of economics, and how it has been taught in American universities.
-She will be researching the provision of federal credit and insurance programs from a historical perspective, and how the concept of public sector risk has changed over time.
+As a visiting fellow at the Center for History and Economics at Harvard and Cambridge University, Kate has focused on the development of the discipline of economics, and how it has been taught in American universities.
+She has researched the provision of federal credit and insurance programs from a historical perspective, and how the concept of public sector risk has changed over time.
 She also will be continuing the work she did with Professor Emma Rothschild on her senior thesis, entitled The Rise and Fall of the Practical Man: Debates over the Teaching of Economics at Harvard, which received the David Howe Research Grant for undergraduates in the field of economic history.
 While at Harvard, she was awarded the Detur Book Prize and the John Harvard Scholarship.

 Center for History and Economics